 These three terms get confused.
 They're different layers.

-The DIY workflow: gather 10-20 pieces of your existing writing, paste them into ChatGPT or Claude with the prompt "Analyse these samples and identify mechanical voice patterns: sentence length, vocabulary level, paragraph structure, recurring phrases, and what makes this voice distinct from generic professional writing."
+The DIY workflow (full walkthrough: how to train ChatGPT on your writing style): gather 10-20 pieces of your existing writing, paste them into ChatGPT or Claude with the prompt "Analyse these samples and identify mechanical voice patterns: sentence length, vocabulary level, paragraph structure, recurring phrases, and what makes this voice distinct from generic professional writing."
 Edit the AI's analysis into the five-section structure above.
 Test it.
 Iterate.

 Full step-by-step instructions: how to make ChatGPT sound like you.
 Free playbook: The Voice System Playbook.